 Eating a sand monitor lizard (Goanna)

-In the former blog I described seeing a majestic sand monitor lizard very close by on my drive from Menzies to Sandstone on a side road.
-Driving further on I was surprised to see many more Goannas left and right of the track.
-This was the densest Goanna population I ever saw before.
-Presumably, the local rancher thinned out the Dingo population heavily and Goannas thrived.
+In the former article, I described seeing a majestic sand monitor lizard close by on my drive from Menzies to Sandstone on a side road.
+Driving further on, I was surprised to see many more Goannas left and right on the track.
+This was the densest Goanna population I had ever seen.
+Presumably, the local farmers heavily thinned out the Dingo population, and Goannas thrived.

 Road killed Goanna

-Driving further on, a dead Sand monitor lizard was laying sideward on the track.
-Still very freshly killed and most likely run over by the truck I met before.
-Goannas are a protected species in Western Australia and only indigenous people are allowed to hunt them for food.
-But this one was already dead, still good to eat, and I decided for myself, that under such circumstances it was ethically ok to try it once in a lifetime and for educational purposes to cook this specimen.
-I therefore took it, looked for a place in the bush for safely lighting a fire, and rolled up my sleeping bag for an overnight stay.
+Driving further on, a dead Sand monitor lizard was lying sideward on the track.
+It was still freshly killed and most likely run over by the truck I met before.
+Goannas are a protected species in Western Australia; only indigenous people can hunt them for food.
+But this one was already dead and still good to eat.
+I decided that under such circumstances, it was ethically OK to try it once in a lifetime and for educational purposes to cook this specimen.
+I, therefore, took it, looked for a place in the bush to light a fire safely, and rolled up my sleeping bag for an overnight stay.

-Gutting and skinning the Goanna was easy and done like for any other four-legged animal.
-I scraped and salted the skin incl. claws (had enough salt with me), rolled it up and put it into a newspaper.
-Both hind legs and the tail came first for baking into the ashes.
-Followed by the rest of the carcass.
-Just the guts and the head were not eaten but dug into a hole and covered properly.
+Gutting and skinning the Goanna was easy, and it was done like any other four-legged animal.
+I scraped and salted the skin, including claws (I had enough salt), rolled it up, and put it into a newspaper.
+Both hind legs and the tail came first for baking in the ashes, followed by the rest of the carcass.
+The guts and the head were not eaten but dug into a hole and covered properly.

 Taste of Goanna meat

-About smell, taste and texture of hind legs and other carcass parts is not much to comment on.
-Good BBQ smell, taste like ?
-I don’t know – but anyway good.
-And the texture was like normal long-grained meat at the legs and otherwise indistinctive.
+The smell, taste, and texture of hind legs and other carcass parts are not much to comment on.
+It was a good BBQ smell.
+And how did it taste?
+I don’t know, but anyway, it was good.
+The texture was like regular long-grained meat at the legs and otherwise indistinctive.

-Interesting was the tail meat.
+What was interesting was the tail meat.
 It consisted of two completely different parts.
 The two inner strings along the spine were whitish-yellowish fat.
-And the surrounding meat layer was distinctive red, oily meat in long muscle strings.
-Smell after roasting again was Gourmet BBQ, taste of inner and outer meat string was like oily snake meat and the texture was long-grained.
+The surrounding meat layer was distinctive red, oily meat in long muscle strings.
+The smell after roasting again was like a Gourmet BBQ.
+The inner and outer meat strings taste like oily snake meat, and the texture is long-grained.

-All-in-all, the only setback was, that it was a bit too much for one person to eat.
-It’s very filling.
-That’s really a family meal for the evening.
-But otherwise, it was very good meat and at the end I was happy not having let this animal spoil alongside the road.
+The only setback was that it was too much for one person to eat.
+It’s very filling, and that’s a family meal for the evening.
+But otherwise, it was delicious meat, and in the end, I was happy not to let this animal spoil alongside the road.

-Nevertheless, the educational purpose was fulfilled, and it was the first and last time that I ate a Goanna – even if it was road-killed.
-Just on principal conservational reasons and in order not to violate the law.
+Nevertheless, the educational purpose was fulfilled, and it was the first and last time that I ate a Goanna—even if it was roadkilled—just for principal conservational reasons and to avoid violating the law.

 Lessons learned by eating a Goanna